Estadio Azteca: Name

 The name "Azteca" is a tribute to the Aztec heritage of Mexico City.
-The stadium is currently owned by Mexican multimedia conglomerate Televisa, which has a heated media rivalry with the similarly named TV Azteca.
-Although there had been little to no confusion between the stadium and television network (which itself had only come into existence four years before in 1993), Televisa officially changed the stadium's name to Estadio Guillermo Cañedo on 20 January 1997, in tribute to Guillermo Cañedo de la Bárcena, a top network executive, former Mexican Football Federation president, and a prominent member of the FIFA executive committee who had died that day.
-As with the similar situation with the defunct Candlestick Park in San Francisco in the United States and its sponsored names, few outside of Televisa itself took up the new name, and most of the general public probably had no thought about the stadium's ownership (much less the Televisa/Azteca rivalry) and continued to refer to the Estadio Azteca by its original (and current) name.
-After two of Cañedo's sons took a business interest in TV Azteca in 1998, Televisa quietly returned to referring to it solely as Estadio Azteca.
+The stadium is currently owned by Mexican multimedia conglomerate Televisa.
+In January 1997, Televisa officially changed the stadium's name to Estadio Guillermo Cañedo, in tribute to Guillermo Cañedo de la Bárcena, a top network executive, former Mexican Football Federation president, and a prominent member of the FIFA executive committee who had died earlier that month.
+After the change proved to be unpopular with the public, Televisa returned to referring to it solely as Estadio Azteca.

-Known colloquially by the nickname "Coloso de Santa Úrsula", which in English translates to "Colossus of Saint Ursula", due to its large structure and Santa Úrsula referring to the suburb where the stadium is located.
+The stadium is also referred to by the nickname "Coloso de Santa Úrsula" ("Colossus of Santa Ursula"), due to its large structure and Santa Úrsula referring to the suburb where the stadium is located.

+On 14 March 2025, Banorte bought the naming rights to the stadium and renamed it Estadio Banorte which helped fund the renovations for the 2026 FIFA World Cup.
+The name was immediately met with overwhelming negative reception.
+During the 2026 FIFA World Cup, the stadium will be called "Estadio Ciudad de México" in accordance with FIFA's policy on corporate sponsored names.

 Access and entrance

-It is served by the Azteca station on the Xochimilco Light Rail line.
+It is served by Estadio Azteca station on the Xochimilco Light Rail line.
 This line is an extension of the Mexico City metro system which begins at Metro Tasqueña station and ends in the Xochimilco Light Rail Station.

 Tickets are available up until kick-off times from the ticket office which is located at the front of the stadium, located towards the exit ramps from the Azteca station.
 Prices start from as little as MXN$100 (about US$5 as of 2016), and could cost up to MXN$500 (about US$26 as of 2016) for more high-profile matches.